West Virginia Teachers Demand To Be Heard As They Embark On Another Strike

-It’s been a year since the 2018 teacher strike known as ‘Red4Ed’ that took place in West Virginia as well as several other states across the nation.
+It’s been a year since the 2018 teacher strike known as “Red4Ed” that took place in West Virginia, as well as several other states across the nation.
 The movement was protesting education legislation that teachers feel is more focused on outside sources than the betterment of the schools as a whole.
 In addition, educators are asking for higher pay and better insurance.
 The movement lasted for 13 days last year, leaving many students without their usual teachers.
 Because educators feel their voices still have not been heard, they are going on strike again, according to USA Today.

 The state-wide walkout in West Virginia last year earned educators a 5 percent pay raise, which comes out to about a $2,000 increase per teacher.
 English teacher Katie Endicott from Mingo Central Comprehensive High School expressed her frustration that educators still feel their voices have not been heard.
-They will march for as long as necessary to ensure change takes place.
+She added that they will march for as long as necessary to ensure change takes place.

 “It’s really disheartening to see the process play out and to see that people are using public education as a form of retaliation.
 But, at the same time, we’re really resolved in the fight and we’re not going to back down.
 We’re not going to quit because we know that the future of public education is at stake.”